One Week Italy Road Trip Itinerary (Coast, Wine, History)

 Where to Stay

-Chianti is a good option for the first night as it is closer to Cinque Terre.
+Chianti is a good option for the first night in Tuscany as it is closer to Cinque Terre.
 In Chianti there are many Airbnbs where you can stay directly on a vineyard.

 Day 4: Tour a Winery and Walk Around Tuscan Towns in Val D'Orcia